This rule explains the property tax exemption available under the provisions of RCW 84.36.020

 (d) The caretaker receives the use of the residence as part of his or her compensation and does not pay rent.
 Reimbursement of utilities expenses created by the caretaker's presence will not be considered as rent.

 (b) Example 2.
 The women's auxiliary of the church has a candy sale to raise funds for the church's program to provide meals to the homeless during which the candy is sold door-to-door by members of the auxiliary.
-Since the candy sale is not being held on the exempt property, the sale is not limited to five days in duration nor do fifty-one percent of the profits from this fund-raising activity have to be remitted to the church.
+Since the candy sale is not being held on the exempt property, the sale is not limited to five days in duration nor do fifty-one percent of the profits from this fund-raising event have to be remitted to the church.

 [Statutory Authority: RCW 84.08.010